eldrin/gloves/README.md

-GloVe-ALS
+GloVes
 =========

-Implementation of [GloVe](https://github.com/stanfordnlp/GloVe) using [alternating least squares (ALS)](https://ieeexplore.ieee.org/abstract/document/4781121?casa_token=3EiDn2ITeiAAAAAA:JlpN1YDtJjwGNFcztjWdIBbcJCNlnPcPoH7OcStUJFbe8T-NXU_mqPTPvom-vfFD5pPn8s5m) algorithm, specifically using the element-wise update trick by [Pilászy et al.](https://dl.acm.org/doi/10.1145/1864708.1864726).
+Implementation of [GloVe](https://github.com/stanfordnlp/GloVe) using 2 optimization schemes.
+Specifically, [alternating least squares (ALS)](https://ieeexplore.ieee.org/abstract/document/4781121?casa_token=3EiDn2ITeiAAAAAA:JlpN1YDtJjwGNFcztjWdIBbcJCNlnPcPoH7OcStUJFbe8T-NXU_mqPTPvom-vfFD5pPn8s5m) algorithm using the element-wise update trick by [Pilászy et al.](https://dl.acm.org/doi/10.1145/1864708.1864726) and stochastic gradient descent (SGD) algorithm that is used in [glove-python](https://github.com/maciejkula/glove-python), which employs the [Adagrad](https://jmlr.org/papers/volume12/duchi11a/duchi11a.pdf).
 The aim for this implementation is reasonably fast and robust training.

 ## Get Started